 One-on-one consultations are available to discuss specific questions regarding accessibility.
 These sessions may involve in-depth learning of particular skills such as using Styles to provide heading tags, remediating inaccessible material, and alternative tags for images, or learning to use platforms like Microsoft Office suite, Google Drive, Desire2Learn, Qualtrics, etc.

 The ICT Accessibility Program is committed to spreading awareness of Universal Design across the CU-Boulder campus and beyond.
 To that end, the Universal Instructional Design Consultant has been active in coordinating campus-wide events and participating at nationally recognized conferences.

-Universal Design Fellowship: Six exemplary Universal Design Fellows comprise our 2016/2017 cohort.
-They will work one-on-one with the Universal Instructional Design Consultant to make an entire course or course unit fully accessible.
-Fellows receive a $1,000 award for either classroom use or participation in scholarship through attending a national conference.
+Universal Design Fellowship: Six exemplary Universal Design Fellows comprised our 2016/2017 cohort.
+They worked one-on-one with the Universal Instructional Design Consultant to make an entire course or course unit fully accessible.
+Fellows received a $1,000 award for either classroom use or participation in scholarship through attending a national conference.
 For more information, look at the UD Fellowship Application.

 Campus-wide events: The Diversity & Inclusion Summit, Diverse Learners Awareness Week, “I learn best when…” social media campaign

 To get a sense of what faculty need to do to implement Universal Design in their courses, take a look at the Faculty Checklist for Universal Design and watch our video "Universal Design and Introduction to Accessible Materials":

 As an introduction to learning how to make Word Documents more accessible, watch our video "Universal Design and Accessible Documents":

 Our CU Boulder community, from departmental units to the individual level, is encouraged to create a 3-year Accessibility Roadmap.
 While this document should be personalized to reflect your context and provide a realistic timeline, the Accessibility Roadmap template provides guidance.